 Once received, we will work to partner a mentor with a mentee.

-If you have questions about the program, please contact Mentoring Co-Chairs Jeanne Beanas (ARCS) and Sebastian Encina (CS-AAM) at firstname.lastname@example.org.
+If you have questions about the program, please contact Mentoring Co-Chairs Erin McKeen (ARCS) and Angie Morrow (CS-AAM) at firstname.lastname@example.org.